-- Investigate historic objects and scrutinise materials to explore peoples’ attitudes and opinions towards the slave trade
+- Investigate historic objects and other evidence to explore contemporary attitudes and opinions towards the slave trade

-- Take part in a discussion about what individuals believed about the slave trade and how Bristol was changed by its involvement
+- Compare and contrast different attitudes towards the Trade and how Bristol was changed by its involvement

 Suitable for: Year 7–10